UBod/pyMLaux/README.md

 ``` bash
 pip install git+https://github.com/UBod/pyMLaux.git
 ```
-This is particularly recommended on Google Colaboratory.
 On your private Python system, you only need to run this command once (or whenever the package has been updated).

 ### Contact